matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### Rhythm Guitar GR

-This is the final group that routes all rhythm guitar groups to the Instruments Bus.
+This is the final group that routes all rhythm guitar tracks to the Instruments Bus.

+This should be the group that all rhythm guitar tracks use for their own Output Routing.

 **Color**: Violet (Color 13)